 Goldhawk Diploma | L6 | Summer

-Increased personal development with a number of experiences and skills needed to lead rich and fulfilling lives will be the rewards for boys during Goldhawk Diploma.
+Increased personal development with a number of experiences and skills needed to lead rich and fulfilling lives will be the rewards for students during Goldhawk Diploma.

 Golf | Y7 | Autumn, Spring

-The ability to listen and to be coached, as well as learning how to be patient and reflect on and rectify mistakes will be the rewards for boys during Golf.
+The ability to listen and to be coached, as well as learning how to be patient and reflect on and rectify mistakes will be the rewards for pupils during Golf.

 Based at the School’s Sudbury Playing Fields, with some access to Harrow School’s golf course, and led by a qualified PGA professional and an experienced amateur golfer, pupils will be taught the basics of the sport including body positioning throughout the swing, long iron shots, short game chipping and the basic art of putting.
 Pupils will develop the ability to hit long golf shots after a short space of time.
 In addition, the consistency and quality of these shots will develop.
 Furthermore, the pupils will be exposed to putting and learning the intricacies it entails.

 Grange Farm My Yard Food Bank | L6, U6 | Autumn, Spring